 Between July 29 and August 27, our volunteers (including seven people who helped out during the dig this spring) washed and labeled artifacts then recorded detailed description in a catalog for the collection.
 The artifacts included a War of 1812 musket ball, a Civil War belt buckle, and a half-plate made of ironstone.
 The oldest artifact is the Piscataway point created over 2,000 years ago.
 We didn’t realize in the field that we had found huge number of pieces of kiln furniture (the protective vessels that held pipes as they were fired in the kiln) or “muffles.”
 The large number of pieces raises the question of whether a kiln was located at the site or whether they were just brought in as dirt fill.

 In the next few weeks, Louis Berger will send the artifacts to Kansas City to be photographed at their own laboratory.
 They’ll be back in Baltimore in time for the bicentennial celebrations on September 14.
 In October, we will send the collection to its permanent home at the Maryland Archaeological Conservation Laboratory, at Jefferson Park and Museum in St. Leonard, Maryland.
-You can look forward to seeing a selection of artifacts back in Baltimore this spring as part of a new exhibit we are planning at the Patterson Park Pagoda with the Friends of Patterson Park.
+You can look forward to seeing a selection of artifacts back in Baltimore this spring as part of a new exhibit we are planning at the Patterson Park Observatory with the Friends of Patterson Park.